finnie2006/AVClient/README.md

 # AVClient

 AVClient is a lightweight application designed as a simplified replacement for Windows Explorer, providing quick access to essential tools and applications.
-With an intuitive full-screen interface, it is especially useful for kiosk setups, shared systems, or environments requiring a streamlined user experience.
+With an intuitive full-screen interface, it is especially useful for kiosk setups, or environments requiring a streamlined user experience.

 ## Features